 - Imagenomic Pro Plug-in Suite – Noiseware is the winner of my noise reduction series and as of now, nothing has changed that.
 I also have become obsessed with Portraiture as my preferred skin softening product for both photos and videos, so you may as well get the bundle.
 You’ll effectively get Real Grain for free, so it’s worth getting the bundle.

-- Google Nik Collection – For years this had been my favorite and mainstay, but I’ve been straying away from depending on it every since all of my Nik contacts vanished from Google without any apparent replacements.
+- Google Nik Collection – As I previously mentioned, this had been my favorite for many years.
+However, the product seems to be in maintenance mode with all of my Nik contacts leaving Google without any apparent replacements.
 Google has no meaningful financial interest in the product anymore, so I have concerns about its future.
 As a result, I’m reluctant to recommend it anymore, despite the brilliant software that remains.

-- Alien Skin Bundle – Alien Skin makes decent products, but with so much goodness offered these days it’s tough to find a reason for me to re-review this product.
+- Alien Skin Bundle – Alien Skin makes decent products, but with so much goodness offered these days I just don’t find myself saying “I need that” over the other products in my workflow.

 You really can save a bundle by getting bundles, so before you make that stand alone purchase ask yourself – will I want to buy any of these other products in the future?
 If you say yes to at least 3 products offered in the bundle then pony up now to save big later – get the bundle!